averstuyf/av-tool-sync-to-remote/README.md

 Use the command `help` to see an overview of available commands and flags.

 ### Schedule as a launchd agent

+> When the computer is running on battery power, no scheduled sync takes place, unless forced by providing the `backup` command.

 Make the project files accessible to all users of a machine by placing it in `/Users/Shared`.
 For a single user; a more limited location such as ~/Applications can be used.